ThinkInvis/RoR2-Yeet/ModMeta/README.md

 - Prevented tierless items from being dropped.
 - Artifact of Command no longer creates Command droplets for items dropped from a player's inventory.

-**1.2.0**

-- Added support for dropping equipment.
-- Added configs for disabling equipment dropping and/or item dropping.